India U20 women's coach Alexandersson eyes victorious ending to Uzbekistan tour - www.lokmattimes.com

 India U20 women's coach Alexandersson eyes victorious ending to Uzbekistan tour

-New Delhi, July 15 After holding Uzbekistan to a 1-1 draw in the first U20 women's friendly match ...
+New Delhi [India], July 16 : After holding Uzbekistan to a 1-1 draw in the first U20 women's friendly ...

-New Delhi, July 15 After holding Uzbekistan to a 1-1 draw in the first U20 women's friendly match on Monday, India are gearing up to face the hosts again in the second and final game on Wednesday at the Do'stlik Stadium at 20:30 IST.
+New Delhi [India], July 16 : After holding Uzbekistan to a 1-1 draw in the first U20 women's friendly match on Monday, India are gearing up to face the hosts again in the second and final game on Wednesday at the Do'stlik Stadium at 20:30 IST, as per the press release from AIFF.

 Like the first match, this one will also be played behind closed doors as per the mutual agreement between the teams, who are preparing for next month's AFC U20 Women's Asian Cup Qualifiers.